IBM/storage-fusion/CAS/cas_cli_chatbot/chatbot/README.md

 The CLI can query the CAS vector search endpoint and return the most relevant chunks from the active vector store.

 ### Chunk-Level Source Visibility
-Search results can show the source file name and file ID for each returned chunk.
+Search results shows the source file name, file ID, and other metadata for each returned chunk.
 This is useful because relevant chunks may come from different files, and the user can decide which source to inspect further.

 ### Filtered Vector Search
 The CLI can submit the same query with filter criteria, allowing more precise retrieval when the API supports those filters.